Make These Alien from Toy Story Christmas Cookies

 on Nov 15, 2019, Updated Oct 13, 2023

 This post may contain affiliate links.
 Please read our disclosure policy.

 Celebrate the season with these fun and festive Toy Story Christmas cookies decorated with royal icing.
-Our little Santa Alien already brought us a teaser trailer for Toy Story 4, maybe he will bring us a full one for Christmas!
-Dream big y’all.
+Our little Santa Alien is super cute and delicious!

-We love our Toy Story crafts like this DIY Mr. Potato Heat Play Mat or our Toy Story Disney family shirts, so this time I got in the Christmas spirit by making some cute little Toy Story Christmas cookies and you can too!
+We love our Toy Story crafts like this DIY Mr. Potato Heat Play Mat or our Toy Story Disney family shirts, so this time I got in the Christmas spirit by making some cute little Toy Story Christmas cookies!

 Santa Alien Toy Story Christmas Cookies

 Y’all know I love to play with my food.
 It’s so fun to try and come up with new ideas and see if I can execute them.
 I’m not the best crafter or cookie decorator but I sure do enjoy it!

 Easy recipes like these chocolate icebox cookies go a long way during the holidays.